Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_lifecycle_configuration.md

 * [Filter](#filter) identifying objects to which the rule applies
 * One or more expiration actions

-~> **Note** S3 Buckets only support a single lifecycle configuration.
+~> **Note** S3 buckets only support a single lifecycle configuration.
 Declaring multiple `aws_s3_bucket_lifecycle_configuration` resources to the same S3 bucket will cause a perpetual difference in configuration.

 ## Example Usage